Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 #### Conclusion: Training and inference sessions
-Finally, as a general recommendation these two parameters have to be tuned so your DataLoader can consume all the dataset in the smallest number of steps without throttling.
+Finally, as a general recommendation these two parameters have to be tuned so your DataLoader can consume the whole dataset in the smallest number of steps without throttling.
 We can get this number of steps just by getting the length of the DataLoader
 object: